swentel/indieweb/README.md

 - Microformats for content, images and more
 - Allow users to login and create accounts
 - IndieAuth for Authentication API
-- Create content via Micropub endpoint
+- Micropub
-  (note, article, event, rsvp, reply, like, repost, bookmark)
+  - Create content note, article, event, rsvp, reply, like, repost, bookmark and issue
+  - Updating content is currently limited to changing the published status, title and body of nodes and comments
+  - Delete a node, comment or webmention
+  - q=category can be configured and q=source is also experimentally available to get a list of posts
 - Auto-create comments from 'in-reply-to'
 - Reply on comments and send webmention
 - Feeds: microformats, atom and jf2
 - Microsub built-in server, or use external service
 - Send a micropub post to Aperture on incoming webmentions
+- Fetch post context for content or microsub items
 - Fediverse integration

 More information is in this README and on the help pages.